Breadcrumb

 Most rashes will go away without medical treatment.
 Home treatment can often relieve pain and itching until the rash goes away.

-Once a rash has developed, leave it alone as much as possible.
+After a rash appears, leave it alone as much as you can.

 - Use soap and water sparingly.

-- Leave the rash exposed to the air whenever possible.
+- Leave the rash exposed to the air whenever you can.

 - Encourage your child not to scratch the rash.

-If your child has a rash, he or she should not be in contact with other children or pregnant women.
-Most viral rashes are contagious, especially if a fever is present.
+If your child has a rash, they should not be in contact with other children or anyone who is pregnant.
+Most viral rashes are contagious, especially if the person also has a fever.

 Relief from itching

-- Use gentle soaps, such as Basis, Cetaphil, Dove, or Oil of Olay, and use as little soap as possible.
-Do not use deodorant soaps on your child.
+Examples of these soaps are Basis, Cetaphil, Dove, and Oil of Olay.
+Use as little soap as you can.
+Don't use deodorant soaps on your child.

 Carefully read and follow all label directions on the medicine bottle or box.